 We conclude that it was not clearly established that Anderson’s original complaint to the State Commission on Judicial Conduct was not employee speech.
 It follows that Valdez is entitled to summary judgment on qualified immunity grounds concerning Anderson’s later contact with the District Attorney.
 There may be cases where a public employee’s later, protected speech as a citizen was sufficiently attenuated from his earlier, unprotected speech as an employee that it can ground a retaliation claim.
 Not here.

 The court points out that in an earlier appeal at the motion-to-dismiss stage (Anderson I) it had no occasion to consider the status of a job-imposed duty mirroring a “citizen analogue,” because Valdez’s sole argument at that stage was that Anderson had an independent—not a job-imposed—obligation as a lawyer to report misconduct.
-Based on that distinction, the Court stated that its resolution at the summary judgment stage is not in tension with Anderson I
+Based on that distinction, the Court stated that its resolution at the summary judgment stage is not in tension with Anderson I.

 Anderson v.
 Valdez (Anderson I), 845 F.3d 580 (5th Cir.
 2016).

-Chief Justice Rogelio Valdez term expired 12/31/2018
+Chief Justice Rogelio Valdez term expired 12/31/2018 (screenshot of official profile) |

 Reversing the court below, the Fifth Circuit disposed of Anderson's claim against Valdez in this individual capacity based on qualified immunity because the law was not clearly established at the time of the alleged retaliation.
 It also rejected Anderson's official-capacity claim for equitable relief in the form of reinstatement on the basis that the position of staff attorney that he was not hired for no longer existed because the judge in question (Justice Perkes) was no longer in office, and that there was no ongoing violation of federal law in the failure to hire Anderson for a different staff attorney position with a different judge.